Updated February 3, 2015

 In track and field, also known as athletics, masters are athletes age 35 and over.
 (The former age for men was 40, but rule was changed in July 2003 and took effect in August 2005.)
 Some nations refer to masters as veterans â€” a term that has nothing to do with the military.

 Can athletes under 35 compete in masters meets?

 Yes.
-In many USATF-sanctioned meets, including nationals indoor and outdoor championships, submasters are allowed to run, jump and throw.
+In many USATF-sanctioned meets, including national indoor and outdoor championships, submasters are allowed to run, jump and throw.
 Submasters are ages 30-34.
 Senior meets (including Senior Olympics, Senior Sports Classics and other events in the Senior Games family) generally are limited to age 50 and over as of Dec.
 31 of the year of competition.

 How many people call themselves masters?

 Worldwide, perhaps 50,000 is one expert’s estimate.
 In 1996, USATF found 8,189 masters members in America listing themselves as running “track” with 3,138 putting down “field.”
 Many of these athletes do both, no doubt, so the total number may surpass 10,000.
 Perhaps half of USATF’s income from membership fees is masters-derived.

 How can I find a masters meet in my area?

 First check your USATF association page.
 If you can’t find a suitable local meet here, try the event calendar at USATF, the national umbrella group for track in the United States.
 National Masters News publishes a list of meets every month by U.S. region.
 Your local college may offer “open” meets â€” which means anyone paying the entry fee can compete.

 What is WMA?